-Contact with electrical power can cause serious personal injury or death.
-The standard 24 VDC power supply is an open frame electrical device that contains unshielded high voltage pins, components and surfaces.
+Contact with electrical power can cause serious injury or death.
+The standard 24VDC power supply is an open frame electrical device that contains unshielded high voltage pins, components and surfaces.
+The Guidance 1000A is powered by 24VDC and can contain voltages up to 48VDC to drive the motors

-The PreciseFlex controller can monitor motor power through its datalogging function.
-Intermittent power dropouts can be detected by setting a trigger in the data logger which can record and time-stamp power fluctuations.
+The PreciseFlex controller can monitor motor power through its data logging function.
+Intermittent power dropouts can be detected by setting a trigger in the data logger which can record and timestamp power fluctuations.